 Filters are made from different materials, with single-use fiberglass filters being standard.
 Polyester and pleated filters grab more dirt but may limit your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might want to use a HEPA filter, keep in mind that's like installing a MERV 16 filter in your HVAC system.
 It’s very unrealistic your system was designed to handle that kind of resistance.
-If you’re concerned about indoor air quality in Austin, think over installing a HEPA-grade air filtration system.
+If you’re concerned about indoor air quality.
 This unit works in tandem with your HVAC system.